CMUSTRUDEL/oss-census/README.md

 **census_interactive/data/processed** stores JSON data of each graph's CSV.
 It's formatted into specific fields via scripts from process.py and these fields are accessed in each graph's script.js file.

 **census_interactive/process.py** module contains functions named *load_CATEGORY* to format data from *data/raw*.
-Each function creates appropriate axis labels, an array (used for plotting line graphs), etc. using this data to store data as JSON in *data/processed*.
-All functions are called in the `run.py` script and then compiled into `data.js` for our HTML files to access.
+Using this data, each function creates the appropriate axis labels, a dictionary or array (used for plotting line graphs) that are stored as JSON in *data/processed*.
+All functions are called in the `run.py` script and then compiled into `data.js` for each chart's JS files to access.

 1. Ensure proper setup by ensuring all imports are installed
 ```